K4rthik777/pwn.college_karthik/Comprehending Commands.md

 ### Solve
 **Flag:** `c`
- for this Challenge, first i changed the directory to root and then list all the file in it to find the EVIDENCE file and then catted that file to get the next clue.
-The next clue was to use ls -a to find hidden files in the specified directory (/usr/share/perl/5.30.0/unicore/lib/CWU). i then changed the directory to  (/usr/share/perl/5.30.0/unicore/lib/CWU) and listed files in it using ls -a and found .LEAD file and then catted it to find the next clue.The next clue was to change directory to (/usr/share/racket/pkgs/realm/chapter2/compiled) and list all files in it to find the next clue.
-Upon changing to get the flag.
+ for this Challenge, i found the next clue files by follwing the hints given in present clue. these hints require me use ls -a for hidden clue files or needing to change the directory only then listing the files to obtain the clue file or even listing the files in a specific directory using its absolute path without changing the current dirtectory to get the clue file or simply list all files in a directory to find the clue file.
+After going through consecutive clue files, it finally lead to the flag.

 ```bash
 hacker@commands~an-epic-filesystem-quest:~$ cd /
 hacker@commands~an-epic-filesystem-quest:/$ ls -a